---overwrite-shellcmd Provide a shell command that shall be executed instead of those given in the blocks.
+--overwrite-shellcmd Provide a shell command that shall be executed instead of those given in the workflow.
+This is for debugging purposes only.

 --debug Allow to debug rules with e.g. PDB.
-This flag allows to set breakpoints in run stalled.
+This flag allows to set breakpoints in run blocks.

 --runtime-profile Profile Snakemake and write the output to FILE.
-This requires yappi to be in-
+This requires yappi to be installed.